 - Official college transcripts for all undergraduate and graduate work (if applicable)

-- Official General (Verbal, Quantitative, and Writing) GRE scores (optional for 2023 admission cycle)
+- Official General (Verbal, Quantitative, and Writing) GRE scores (optional but recommended for 2024 admission cycle)

-- Three (3) letters of recommendation from academic/clinical/research work sources (at least two (2) of these will be required to come from academic sources)
+- Three (3) letters of recommendation from academic/clinical/research work sources (at least two (2) of these will be required to come from academic faculty)

 - A personal statement of career/professional interests